EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

     }
   ```

-  The attribute is used similarly to the WinForms application:
+  The attribute is used like its WinForms application counterpart:

   ![](Images/BlazorFontDelta.png)

 - ##### `Appearance` Subfolder

-  The following [Conditional Appearance module](https://docs.devexpress.com/eXpressAppFramework/113286/conditional-appearance) attributes are located here:
+  The following [Conditional Appearance module](https://docs.devexpress.com/eXpressAppFramework/113286/conditional-appearance) attributes are in this subfolder:

   `DeactivateActionAttribute`: This is an extension of the [Conditional Appearance module](https://docs.devexpress.com/eXpressAppFramework/113286/conditional-appearance) used to deactivate actions.